apility/microsoft-graph-api/README.md

 # Microsoft Graph API client library

-This package provides a PHP client library for working with the Microsoft Graph API.
+This package provides a Laravel wwrappers for working with the Microsoft Graph API.

 ## Table of Contents